michalwojcik13/michalwojcik13/README.md

 ---
 ## GENERAL INFORMATION
 **Summary**\
 Soon-to-be graduate looking for a full-time position in a Data Science-related field.
-Passionate about Machine Learning, Deep Learning, and Econometrics approaches applied in finance and business environments.
+Passionate about Machine Learning, Deep Learning, and Econometrics approaches for Big Data applied in finance and business environments.
 Personally interested in the Start-up Ecosystem.
 In spare time, a fan of travelling, hiking(trying to accomplish the Crown of Europe), and various sports (mainly calisthenics).

 **Previous Work Experience**\
 Intern at Model Risk Inventory, Reporting & Automation Team (*ING Hubs Poland*);